UBS Q2 profit shrivels as trading revenue drops; outlook cautious

+* Axios Mobile Assets Corp- Marc Topacio has resigned as company's interim chief financial officer

-ZURICH UBS UBSN.VX said on Tuesday net profit shrank to 425 million Swiss francs (276.4 million pounds) from 1.0 billion francs on sharply lower trading revenue and a drop in commissions and fees from clients.
+ZURICH, July 31 UBS said on Tuesday net profit shrank to 425 million Swiss francs ($433 million) from 1.0 billion francs on sharply lower trading revenue and a drop in commissions and fees from clients.

 As in the first quarter, UBS highlighted that the euro zone debt crisis, the economic outlook globally and the U.S. fiscal "cliff" were likely to hit its business.